All Products

 Cause

-The console interacts with the API server to submit backup and restore tasks and obtain real-time task status.
-The default permission list for cluster O&M personnel and developers lacks some permissions required by the backup center component.
+The console interacts with the API server to submit backup and restore jobs and retrieve real-time job status.
+The default permission list for cluster O&M engineers and developers lacks some permissions required by the backup center component.
 The primary account or permission administrator needs to grant these permissions.

 Solution